Dinsmoor/ralc/README.md

 ============
 ???
 Create dynamic interaction with characters

-???
-Create image map of area from output, will reflect POI, Quests, Etc.
+INDEV- Create image map of area from output, will reflect POI, Quests, Etc.

 ???
 Use Panda3d engine to make 3d representation of generated area; may
 	use Panda3d for simplicity, cross-platform, freedom, and native Python